Liane Carroll: Awards and recognition

 In 2005 Carroll won two awards in the BBC Jazz Awards: Best Vocalist and Best of Jazz.
 In 2006 she won the Marston Pedigree Jazz Award for best vocalist.
 On 13 May 2008, Andy Burnham MP, then Secretary of State for Culture, Media and Sport, presented her with the 2008 award for Jazz Musician of the Year in the Parliamentary Jazz Awards.
 Her album Up and Down won in the Jazz Album of the Year category at the Parliamentary Jazz Awards in May 2012.
 In 2016 she won a Gold award from the British Academy of Songwriters, Composers and Authors (BASCA).

 Jazz critic Dave Gelly of The Observer described Carroll as "one of the most stylistically flexible pianists around, with a marvellous, slightly husky singing voice".
 According to John Fordham of The Guardian, she is "a powerful, soul-inflected performer with an Ella Fitzgerald-like improv athleticism and an emotional frankness on ballads".
 Peter Quinn of Jazzwise said, "Liane Carroll has that rare ability to meld effortless, often transcendent vocal and piano technique, with heart stopping emotion and soul bearing power."
 Nick Hasted of The Independent said she is "still frustratingly little-known" but "one of Britain's most emotionally visceral and accomplished singers".

 Carroll's five albums since 2009 have each received four-starred reviews in The Guardian or The Observer.

 Personal life

-Carroll lives in Hastings with her husband Roger Carey, bassist in the Liane Carroll Trio; they married in 1990.
+Carroll lives in Hastings with her husband Roger Carey, bassist in the Liane Carroll Trio.
 She has a daughter, Abby.